-Response: The proposed text and future land use amendment would allow for additional development on a parcel of land that is bounded by the Urban/Suburban Tier to the south (Stonebridge Golf and Country Club) and Rio Poco (which was a neighborhood in existence prior to the creation of the Agricultural Reserve Tier) to the north, as well as, multiple 60/40 AGR PUD developments on the east side of State Road 7 (Boca Bridges, Seven Bridges, The Oaks, Saturnia Isles and Dakota).
+Response: The proposed text and future land use amendments would allow for additional development on a parcel of land that is bounded by the Urban/Suburban Tier to the south (Stonebridge Golf and Country Club) and Rio Poco (which was a neighborhood in existence prior to the creation of the Agricultural Reserve Tier) to the north, as well as, multiple 60/40 AGR PUD developments on the east side of State Road 7 (Boca Bridges, Seven Bridges, The Oaks, Saturnia Isles and Dakota).
 Development within the proposed WHO would serve as a transitional development between the Urban/Suburban Tier and the Agricultural Reserve Tier for those preservation lands located north of Rio Poco, Tierra Del Ray South and Tierra Del Ray North.
-Although located on the west side of State Road 7, development on this Property better utilizes existing public services and facilities, and provides a better transition of uses and development intensity rather than an isolated tract of land utilized for agriculture purposes abutting multiple existing residential communities contained within both the Urban/Suburban Tier and the Agricultural Reserve Tier.
+Although located on the west side of State Road 7, development on this Property better utilizes existing public services and facilities, and provides a better transition of uses and development intensity rather than an isolated tract of land utilized for agriculture purposes abutting multiple existing residential communities contained within both the Urban/Suburban Tier and the Agriculture purposes abutting multiple existing residential communities contained within both the Urban/Suburban Tier and the Agricultural Reserve Tier.